The Online Financial PlannerSubmitted by The Entrepreneur's Advisor - Derek Notman on June 28th, 2018

 The efficiencies of this model benefit the advisor with lower overhead and more time for clients, which can be passed on to the client in the form of lower fees for investment management and financial planning without losing any quality of the services.

-Digital Doesn't Mean “Never in Person”
+Online Doesn't Mean “Never in Person”

 I have clients that I have never sat in the same room with, yet we work very well together and know a lot about each other, chatting about our kids, vacations, etc. I also have clients where the majority of the work we do is done virtually but we still try to meet in person from time to time.
 It helps keep the relationship strong and there simply is no replacement for a face to face meeting.

-When you are considering working with a financial advisor, virtually or in person, make sure you find out how they operate, how often you can expect to hear from them, what it costs to work with them, and the value you will get in return (see my previous post; The Value Of Paying An Advisor For Financial Planning & Investment Advice for more information).
+When you are considering working with a financial advisor, online or in person, make sure you find out how they operate, how often you can expect to hear from them, what it costs to work with them, and the value you will get in return (see my previous post; The Value Of Paying An Advisor For Financial Planning & Investment Advice for more information).
 You may find that working in a virtual manner is much easier and more comfortable for you, and if you know you can still meet in person with your advisor when necessary, it would seem like the perfect combination of digital advice and human interaction.

 Thank you for reading this post, If you have any questions about what it is like to work with a financial advisor virtually, please feel free to contact me here.